Prabhat2912/contest-tracker/SETUP.md

 4. Click **New repository secret** and add:
    - **Name**: `CRON_SECRET`
    - **Value**: Generate a secure random string (e.g., use a password generator)
-   - Save this same value in your Vercel environment variables too
+   - Save this same value in your Netlify environment variables too

 ### Step 2: Verify Workflows